MelcherSt/HTweb/README.md

 4. all others `$ oil r migrate --all`

 ## Run it
-Oil has a build-in web server.
+Oil has a built-in web server.
 Run the server using `$ oil s`